Skip to main content

 • Event propagation and why understanding it is so important.

-• And finally, How to stop event propagation and other browser defaults behaviors when needed.
+• And finally, how to stop event propagation and other browser default behaviors when needed.

 So if that sounds interesting let’s dive in.